Beware the Black-Box: on the Robustness of Recent Defenses to Adversarial Examples: Individualized Experimental Defense Results

 \subsection{End-to-end image compression models analysis}

-The mixed black-box attack with variable strength for ComDefend is shown in Figure~\ref{fig:comdefVarMixed}.
-For CIFAR-10 we see the defense performs very close to the vanilla network (and sometimes slightly worse).
-On the other hand, for Fashion-MNIST the defense does offer a modest average defense accuracy improvement of $8.84\%$ across all mixed black-box adversarial models.
+The adaptive black-box attack with variable strength for ComDefend is shown in Figure~\ref{fig:comdefVaradaptive}.
+For CIFAR-10, we see the defense performs very close to the vanilla network (and sometimes slightly worse).
+On the other hand, for Fashion-MNIST, the defense does offer a modest average defense accuracy improvement of $8.84\%$ across all adaptive black-box adversarial models.

-In terms of understanding the performance of ComDefend it is important to note the following: In general it has been shown that more complex architectures (e.g. deeper networks) can better resist transfer based adversarial attacks~\cite{LiuChenLiuEtAl2016}.
+In terms of understanding the performance of ComDefend, it is important to note the following: In general it has been shown that more complex architectures (e.g., deeper networks) can better resist transfer based adversarial attacks~\cite{LiuChenLiuEtAl2016}.
 In essence an autoencoder/decoder setup can be viewed as additional layers in the CNN and hence a more complex model.
-Although this concept was shown for ImageNet~\cite{LiuChenLiuEtAl2016} it may be a phenomena that occurs in other datasets as well.
+Although this concept was shown for ImageNet~\cite{LiuChenLiuEtAl2016}, it may be a phenomena that occurs in other datasets as well.

 This more complex model can partially explain why ComDefend slightly outperforms the vanilla defense in most cases.
 In short, a slightly more complex model is slightly more difficult to learn and attack.
 Of course this begs the question, if a more complex model yields more security, why does the model complexity even have come from an autoencoder/decoder?
 Why not use ResNet164 or ResNet1001?